sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 ## Snowflake :octicons-feed-tag-16:

 ### Upload service file
-Upload the service specification file to the stage.
+Upload the service specification file we [downloaded earlier](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/cpu/jupyter/#download) to the stage.
 We will use snowflake UI to do this.
 An example can be seen below.

 ![Docker Upload](images/3.gif)